PeterJFB/drum-sequencer/README.md

 # Results are now visible in sequencer/report/target/site/jacoco-aggregate/index.html
 ```

+> Test coverage is reported as very low (~40%) in gitlab.
+This is because we skip testing the UI during CI.
+To get accurate coverage, run Jacoco locally.
 ### Spotbugs

 [Spotbugs](https://spotbugs.github.io/) will look for java-related bugs in the projects code, and also enforce good OOP practices.
 These are checked by running `mvn spotbugs:check`.